BIM September 24, 2025

 • FreeCAD is a free and open-source solution with no purchase necessary for the entire feature set.

-My personal opinion on FreeCAD:
+My personal opinion on FreeCAD

 FreeCAD is the first completely free solution on this list.
 It is an open-source CAD software application that offers plenty of different options for users that are willing to overcome its high entry barrier and unintuitive interface.
-FreeCAD supports plenty of different CAD model formats, it can be used for both 2D and 3D modeling operations, and there is even an option to contribute to the software’s development for those who are experienced enough with feature implementation or bug fixing.
+FreeCAD supports plenty of different CAD model formats, it is used for both 2D and 3D modeling operations, and there is even an option to contribute to the software’s development for those who are experienced enough with feature implementation or bug fixing.
 It is not the most convenient solution on the market, and definitely not the most flexible, but the complete lack of a price tag is a massive advantage that is very difficult to overlook.

 blender landing page

 Another popular application that is a direct Revit competitor is Blender.
-This comprehensive design software can perform 3D modeling, animation, compositing, rigging, simulation, and more.
+This comprehensive design software performs 3D modeling, animation, compositing, rigging, simulation, and more.
 Blender is widely used for several purposes, such as motion tracking, 2D animation, video editing, etc. Another great point is that it is completely free and open-source.

 Blender also has a variety of use cases that are entirely different from its original purpose, such as game creation or Python scripting.
 It is an excellent option for small studios and other groups of clients who cannot afford enterprise-class CAD software such as Revit or its alternatives.